Credit Suisse Believes Mr Cooper Group (COOP) Still Has Room to Grow

-Credit Suisse analyst Douglas Harter maintained a Buy rating on Mr Cooper Group (COOP) on September 14.
-The company’s shares closed last Thursday at $21.48, close to its 52-week high of $22.19.
+In a report issued on September 21, Douglas Harter from Credit Suisse maintained a Buy rating on Mr Cooper Group (COOP).
+The company’s shares closed last Wednesday at $21.00, close to its 52-week high of $22.50.

-Mr Cooper Group has an analyst consensus of Strong Buy, with a price target consensus of $19.83, implying a -7.1% downside from current levels.
-In a report released yesterday, Piper Sandler also maintained a Buy rating on the stock with a $26.00 price target.
+Currently, the analyst consensus on Mr Cooper Group is a Strong Buy with an average price target of $19.83, representing a -5.6% downside.
+In a report issued on September 16, Piper Sandler also maintained a Buy rating on the stock with a $26.00 price target.

 See today’s analyst top recommended stocks >>